-The Ethiopian government is purposefully involving religious rhetoric into justifying its technical dispute over the Nile River with Egypt and Sudan.
-The reasons why Abiy Ahmed government decided to Islamize the Nile River conflict, by employing government loyalist Muslim imams to promote a political agenda, in a Christian majority society, are worth exploring.
+The Ethiopian government is purposefully involving religious rhetoric in justifying its technical dispute over the Nile River with Egypt and Sudan.
+The reasons why Abiy Ahmed's government decided to Islamize the Nile River conflict, by employing government loyalist Muslim imams to promote a political agenda, in a Christian-majority society, are worth exploring.

 For the international audience, Ethiopia justifies the building of the dam by the need to generate electricity for about 65% of the population.
 For the local audience, the Ethiopian government promotes a strange lie, supported by religious leaders, that the Nile is a gift from God to Ethiopia, and thus Ethiopia is the legitimate solo owner of the Nile.
 In that sense, they claim that Ethiopia can hold the water behind a dam to sell it later to other countries and become rich, the same way Arab Gulf countries profited from selling the oil discovered in their geographic territories.

 After the failure of negotiations in April, Egypt, and Sudan started to seriously think about going to war with Ethiopia.
 In March, Egypt signed a military cooperation agreement with Sudan, followed by a joint military exercise at Merwoe military base, in southern Sudan, close to Ethiopian GERD.
 In late May, Egypt and Sudan conducted another military exercise, in southern Sudan, under the title “Nile Protectors” wherein Egypt deployed land forces and advanced aviation equipment to deter Ethiopia from resuming with filling the dam, which was scheduled to take place, in early June.
 Meanwhile, Egypt signed other military cooperation agreements with Uganda, Kenya, and Burundi.